Location

 - Neonatal Intensive Care Services (NICU)

-Mama Certification
+Certification Snapshot

 Infant Care

-METRICS FINDINGS PROGRESS
+METRICS FINDINGS ACHIEVED

 Breastfeeding boosts the immune system and brain development, reduces the risk of infection, and reduces the risk of infant mortality.
 Racial disparities in breastfeeding rates can have a significant impact on infant health outcomes.
 Studies have found that Black mothers are less likely to initiate breastfeeding than their White counterparts and are more likely to stop breastfeeding before their infant is six months old.

-The national rate of exclusive breastfeeding in 2019 is 62.6%.
+The national rate of exclusive breastfeeding at 7 days in 2021 is 62.4%.

-Ohio’s rate of exclusive breastfeeding in 2021 is 51.7%.
+Ohio’s rate of exclusive breastfeeding in 2022 is 52.8% (ODH)

-Unexpected Complications in Term Newborns i
+Unexpected Complications in Term Newborns Why It Matters

 The most important childbirth outcome for families is bringing home a healthy baby.
 While there have been measures developed to assess clinical practices and outcomes in preterm infants, there is a lack of metrics that assess the health outcomes of term infants who represent over 90% of all births.
 (PC-06 (V2018B), n.d.)
-No existing national or Ohio baseline data exists yet for this metric as it is defined by the Joint Commission.

-The overall local rate for newborns with severe complications and moderate complications from eight hospital-based birthing facilities in Butler and Hamilton County in 2021 is 2.59%.
+The overall local rate for newborns with severe complications and moderate complications from eight hospital-based birthing facilities in Butler and Hamilton County in 2023 is 2.59%.

-Newborn complications at this facility are slightly lower than the 2021 Hamilton and Butler County average of 2.59%.
+Newborn complications at this facility are slightly lower than the 2023 Hamilton and Butler County average of 2.59%.

 Safe sleep is important because it helps to reduce the risk of sudden unexplained infant death (SUID).
 It is recommended that babies sleep on their back, in a crib or bassinet that meets current safety standards and is free of loose bedding, pillows, and stuffed animals.
 Sudden infant death syndrome (SIDS) is a well-known category of SUID.